javaquazar/nesemu/README.md

 in two weeks.
 It was during a low-load period at school and because I was bored.

+This emulator is written by Dan Spencer.
+No code was borrowed except for some hardcoded palette tables from Mednafen.

 It's buggy and missing a lot of functionality, and I don't actually recommend using this.
 Have a look at FCEUX and Nestopia, which are vastly superior.

 Because writing emulators in Java is _insane_, I naturally gave it a shot.
 The code is fairly modular and clean in comparison to some other emulators out there.
-Performance shortcuts were sacrificed to obtain cleaner code, but for Java it's still pretty fast.
+Performance optimizations were sacrificed to obtain cleaner code, but for Java it's still okay.
 Lots of indirection was used with the CPU instructions in particular.

 Am I to do this again, it would be in C or another language with deterministic execution like rust.

+## What's missing
+* Audio
+* Configurability
+* Mappers other than NROM
+* Much more

+## Known games that work
+* Super Mario Bros
+* Donkey Kong 1-3
+* Balloon Fight
+* Some MMC1 games, but with broken character sets (Megaman II, The Legend of Zelda)
+* No game with a mapper other than NROM (a lot)

+## Known games that don't work
+* Just about everything else

 ## Packages
 ### gui